 There’s more to a strong brand than a logo.

 “Your brand is your company’s most valuable assets”.
 You hear it so often it almost feels cliche—because it’s true.
-However, a strong brand does more than just define your place in the market – there are some surprising benefits to having a strong, clearly defined brand.
+However, a strong brand does more than just define your place in the market – there are some surprising benefits to having a strong brand and a clearly defined brand.